New York's 2nd State Assembly district

 New York's 2nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Jodi Giglio since 2021, replacing Anthony Palumbo.

 Geography

+2020s

+District 2 is located entirely within Suffolk County, comprising the northern portion of the county.
+It includes portions of the town of Brookhaven and Southampton, and the town of Riverhead.

+The 2nd district overlaps New York's 1st and 2nd congressional districts, as well as the 1st and 3rd districts of the New York State Senate.

+2010s

 District 2 is located entirely within Suffolk County, comprising the northern portion of the county.
 It includes portions of the town of Brookhaven, and the towns of Riverhead and Southold.